-Mearns has enjoyed a number of memorable moments during his 15-year coaching career, highlighted by two MAAC Championships and NCAA Tournament appearances in 2008 and 2012.
+Mearns has enjoyed a number of memorable moments during his career, highlighted by leading the Griffs to two MAAC Championships and NCAA Tournament appearances in 2008 and 2012.

 • Canisius earned its first trip to the NCAA Tournament in 2008 after winning the program’s first MAAC Championship.
 Canisius posted dominating victories over Manhattan (11-2) and VMI (14-5) en route to the title.